Keio University

 Society will not change immediately just because the Act on the Elimination of Discrimination against Persons with Disabilities was created.

-By the way, when I think about the social participation of persons with disabilities, I think of Major League Baseball.
+By the way, when I think about the social participation of people with disabilities, I think of Major League Baseball.
 Until not so long ago, it was thought that Japanese players could not compete in the Major Leagues.
 However, after pitcher Hideo Nomo challenged the Majors in 1995 and succeeded, Japanese players began to enter one after another, and now many players, such as Shohei Ohtani and Masahiro Tanaka, have become the core of their teams.

-*Affiliations and titles are as of the time of publication.
+*Affiliations and titles are as of the time this magazine was published.